FunhouseAtelier/remix-v2-examples/README.md

 The examples in this repository all follow a common pattern, with the following principles in mind:

 - Document a step-by-step process to implement each technique of Remix or optional web technology integration that (except for **01.
 Installing and Running Remix**) assumes you are starting with a new Remix v2 project, created by using the **01a.
 With `npx`** method and default settings.
-The step-by-step instructions are found in the `README.md` file inside each example project root folder.
+The step-by-step instructions are found in the `README.md` file inside each example project root folder, and they are generally organized by the pathname of the file to be created or edited.

-- Show the complete result of following all steps in the example project code, and include comments in the files to call out where each step can be found in the code, to make it clear how to replicate each technique in another project.
+- Show the complete result of following all steps in the example project code, and include comments in the files to call out where each step can be found in the code, to make it clear how to replicate each technique in another Remix project.

 - Include additional code for basic demonstration of the techniques, including hyperlinks, buttons, dynamic displays, and mock data sets.
-These are not a part of the step-by-step replication process.
+These are not an essential part of the step-by-step replication process.

 - After the step-by-step instructions in the `README.md` files, include some notes of information that is good to know about the techniques and a description of the expected behavior of the basic demonstrations.
 For a more thorough explanation of the techniques and their options, there will be references to [the official Remix Docs](https://remix.run/docs/en/main).

-- Each example project folder has its own `package.json` file and NPM dependencies, but all `node_modules` folders are ignored by git, so to make the example code functional and remove any TypeScript warnings about unknown imports you must first open a terminal in the example project root folder and run the command `npm i` to install all NPM package dependencies.
+Each example project folder has its own `package.json` file and NPM dependencies, but all `node_modules` folders are ignored by git, so to make the example code functional and remove any TypeScript warnings about unknown imports you must first open a terminal in the example project root folder and run the command `npm i` to install all NPM package dependencies.

 ## Outline